 Thanks for the tip Rick, never would have thought of that one, for our Aussie riders these bolts are called Dyna Bolts, available from any resonable hardware store

-2004 TTR250 - Highway Dirtbike Hand Guards, Raised Bars, Dunlop 605 Knobbies, Opened Up Airbox with Twin Air Filter, Re-jetted Carby, 13/52 Gearing, B+B Bash Plate & Frame Guards, Home Made Tail Tidy, Apart from that it's bog Standard ;-)
+2004 TTR250 - Highway Dirtbike Hand Guards, ROX Speed 50mm Pivoting Bar Risers, Dunlop 606 Knobbies, Opened Up Airbox with Twin Air Filter, Re-jetted Carby, B+B Bash Plate & Frame Guards, DIY 3mm Alloy Tail Tidy, 13/44 Gearing.

 As promised in another thread regarding the removal of wheel bearings, I have now sucessfully removed the rear collars and bearings using an expanding through bolt rather than an expensive bearing puller.

 These are the bolts I purchased; the smaller M8 for the front wheel and the larger M12 for the rear wheel.

 First the bolt was inserted into the collar.